goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 ### Bridging with Autoware.Auto

 LGSVL uses conventions which are not directly aligned with ROS 2 conventions.

-For example:
-- Left handed coordinate system with heading zero at +y
-- Positive steering/wheel angle results in clockwise rotation of the vehicle
+The full list of behaviors the `lgsvl_interface` implements is:
+1. Converts GPS-Odometry sensor to `VehicleKinematicState` and `TFMessage` (on `/tf`) with:
+    1. The orientation corrected (right-handed system), and the vehicle frame with x forward
+    2. Position set to zero with the first ground truth position.
+This makes the `/odom` frame local
+    3. This behavior can be disabled by setting the simulator odometry topic to "null"
+2. Converts control inputs with CCW positive rotations to the CCW negative inputs the LGSVL simulator expects
+3. Provides a mapping from `VehicleControlCommand` to the `RawControlCommand` LGSVL expects via parametrizable 1D lookup tables

 To make these conventions consistent, the `lgsvl_interface` is provided.